McNamara84/elmo/README.md

 ### Contributors

 #### _Person_
 Contributor fields are optional.
 Only when one of the fields is filled the fields "Last Name", "First Name" and "Role" become mandatory .
-The contents of the fields are mapped to `<contributor contributorType="Role">` in the DataCite scheme.
+The contents of the fields are mapped to `<contributor contributorType="ROLE">` with `<contributorName nameType="Personal">` in the DataCite scheme.

 - ORCID